Pâté vs. Beef tenderloin — In-Depth Nutrition Comparison

 The main differences between Pâté and Beef tenderloin

-- Pâté is richer in Selenium, Vitamin B12, Copper, Iron, Vitamin B2, and Vitamin B5, yet Beef tenderloin is richer in Vitamin A RAE, and Vitamin B6.
+- Pâté is richer in Vitamin A RAE, Selenium, Vitamin B12, Copper, Iron, Vitamin B2, and Vitamin B5, yet Beef tenderloin is richer in Vitamin B6.

 - Daily need coverage for Vitamin A RAE from Pâté is 110% higher.